ObsidianLabs/eos-studio-docs/source/eos-studio/contract.rst

 EOS Studio will automatically read the abi file in the account to check the contract based on the contract account you entered.

-The EOS Studio contract inspector has two parts:
+The EOS Studio Contract Inspector has two parts:

   1) a panel to execute actions on the left, and
   2) a panel to query table data on the right.